magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 kind of insight right inside your heart.
 As you do this more and more, it becomes the cause for insight knowledge to arise by itself.
-Sometimes, when you turn your attention to reflecting on the subject of images of different unattractive aspects of the body can manifest in the mind automatically.
+Sometimes, when you turn your attention to reflecting on the subject of *asubha,* images of different unattractive aspects of the body can manifest in the mind automatically.
 These images are clearer than any you could try to summon up with your imagination and lead to insight of a far more penetrating nature than that gained through the ordinary kind of discursive thinking.
 This kind of clear insight has such a striking impact that the activity of the mind is brought to a stop followed by the experience of a deep sense of dispassion.
 The reason it is so clear and piercing is that it originates from a completely peaceful mind.